TurboWarp/extensions/docs/game-version.md

 ## Installation
 To use the Game Version extension, follow these steps:
-1. Download the `gameversion.js` file from the repository.
+1. Open the `gameversion` extension from TurboWarp
-2. Add the extension to your TurboWarp project by uploading the `gameversion.js` file.
+2. Add the extension to your TurboWarp project by implementing the `gameversion` extension.

 ## Blocks
 The Game Version extension provides the following blocks: